Marklin2289/polygon-learning/markdown/pyth/PYTH_SOLANA_WALLET.md

 Now that we are able to get Pyth price data, we need to take a detour away from Pyth for a moment to get our account interface figured out.
 The liquidation bot is going to need some tokens to trade on our behalf!
 We want to be able to leverage that data and interact with a DEX to swap tokens.
 We're going to look at how to implement a display of our token balances on the frontend, so that we can see the changes as the liquidation bot is performing the swaps.
 We have two different displays to consider: The **mock wallet** which is not connected to Solana, to be used for testing purposes.
-And the **live wallet** that pulls data from an existing, funded account on Solana to be used on mainnet.
+And the **live wallet** that pulls data from an existing, funded account on Solana to be used on either devnet or mainnet.

 _Remember the safety information about the risks of using real SOL from the introduction_!